-Simulation at UCSD School of Medicine
+The Simulation Training Center at the UC San Diego School of Medicine

 The use of simulation technologies in the medical curriculum has dramatically grown and taken on an ever more important role.
-To support and expand this trend, the UCSD Division of Medical Education has opened a new Simulation Training Center (STC).
-This facility will serve our undergraduate, graduate, and continuing medical education programs in the new Medical Education & Telemedicine building that opened in September 2011.
+The old mantra of "see one, do one, teach one" has been upgraded using simulation to allow trainees and providers to practice procedures, crisis management and teamwork via simulation.
+To support and expand this trend, the UCSD Division of Medical Education has opened the Center for the Future of Patient Care which is composed of 3 parts:

 Section 'Sub' Navigation: